What is Peer Review?

 The peer review program is remedial and educational, not punitive.
 When the reviewer issues a pass with deficiency(ies) or fail report, the Report Acceptance Body (RAB) may require corrective action.
 The corrective action is intended to be educational and specific to the particular deficiency.
 For Oregon firms, both the report and the firm's response, along with RAB's acceptance letter, will be available to the BOA via the Facilitated State Board Access (FSBA).
 Hawaii firms, upon completion of a peer review, shall submit a peer review compliance reporting form to the board pursuant to HRS section 466-38, a copy of the peer review report, letter of acceptance and completion letter (if applicable), within 30 calendar days of receipt of notice of completion.

-Peer review documents of firms enrolled in the AICPA or OSCPA Peer Review Program are confidential, unless the firm is a member of the PCPS, the Center for Public Company Audit Firms, or the Employee Benefit Plan Audit Quality Center, or Governmental Audit Quality Center.
+Peer review documents of firms enrolled in the AICPA or OSCPA Peer Review Program are confidential, unless the firm is a member of the Private Companies Practice Section (PCPS), the Center for Audit Quality (CAQ), the Employee Benefit Plan Audit Quality Center (EBPAQC), or the Governmental Audit Quality Center (GAQC).

 Because many firms are required to submit peer review documents to various Boards of Accountancy, Facilitated State Board Access was introduced.

 Who performs reviews?

 The AICPA maintains a reviewer bank.
-A reviewer or review team can be selected by the firm undergoing peer review (Firm-on-Firm), the OSCPA (Committee Appointed Review Team or CART) or an association of CPA firms authorized to perform peer reviews.
+A firm undergoing peer review can select a reviewer or review team (Firm-on-Firm), or an association of CPA firms authorized to perform peer reviews.
 Reviewers must be registered with the AICPA reviewer bank and meet the reviewer requirements to perform peer reviews.
-CART reviews are not available for a system review but are available for engagement reviews.

 How much does a review cost?